remifan/commplax/README.md

   `pip install -e '.'`

 ## Where to get help
 Commplax's is now under heavily development, any APIs might be changed constantly.
-A live discussion channel is planned to launch to ease colabration.
+A live discussion channel is planned to launch soon.

 ## Open dataset for benchmarks
 prepared in progress, will be ready soon